Send the link below via email or IMCopy

 in outline or map format.

-2. Then, check your answers on one of the next slides to see how you did.
+2. Then, check your answers on the next frames to see how you did.
 We'll do a

 ( T )